-- Turn the key to "ON" and turn on the electrical circuit in question to check if the device operates. - 4.
+- 3. Turn the key to "ON" and turn on the electrical circuit in question to check if the device operates. - 4.
 If the fuse immediately blows again, have a Yamaha dealer check the electrical system.

-Replacing a headlight bulb
+Replacing the headlight bulb

-This model is equipped with halogen bulb headlights.
-If a headlight bulb burns out, have a Yamaha dealer replace it and, if necessary, adjust the headlight beam.
+This model is equipped with a halogen bulb headlight.
+If the headlight bulb burns out, replace it as follows.